 In Minnesota, you can choose to pre-register, or to register on Election Day.
 You are encouraged to register before Election Day to save time at the polling place.

-The pre-registration deadline for online applications for the November 4, 2014 General Election is 11:59 p.m. on Tuesday, October 14.
+The pre-registration deadline for online applications is 11:59 p.m.
+21 days before an Election Day.
 If you do not pre-register, you can still register on Election Day at your polling place.